What Is Lavender

 Several compounds found in lavender, including linalool and linalyl acetate, have direct analgesic (pain-relieving) effects, acting on pain receptors.
 They modulate the activity of several neurotransmitters in the brain, including dopamine, serotonin, and norepinephrine, thus regulating pain signals.

-Lavender's anti-inflammatory properties also assist in reducing pain.
+Lavender's anti-inflammatory properties also help reduce pain.
 They lower pain and swelling in arthritis and muscle soreness.

 One study found that lavender can help reduce pain and improve mobility in patients with knee osteoarthritis.
 [19]